 Applicable Laws means, with respect to any party, any internationally binding obligation, constitutional provision, Law, statute, rule, regulation, ordinance, treaty, order, decree, judgment, decision, certificate, holding, injunction, registration, license, franchise, permit, authorisation, guideline, Governmental Approval, consent or requirement of any Competent Authority having jurisdiction over such Party or its property, enforceable at law or in equity, including the interpretation and administration thereof by such Competent Authority.

-Authorized Representative means the representative of the Tenderer (or in the case of a Consortium, the authorised representative of the Consortium) authorised to sign the Proposal pursuant to the power of attorney in the form of [Appendix 2].
+Authorized Representative means the representative of the Investor (or in the case of a Consortium, the authorised representative of the Consortium) authorised to sign the Proposal pursuant to the power of attorney in the form of [Appendix 2].

 Beneficial Owner(s) has the meaning given to it in Section 30.1 j).

-Bid Security means the irrevocable bank guarantee provided by a Tenderer in order to guarantee such its compliance with its Proposal substantially in the form of [Appendix 7].
+Bid Security means the irrevocable bank guarantee provided by a Investor in order to guarantee such its compliance with its Proposal substantially in the form of [Appendix 7].

-Bid Security Validity Period means the period ending 180 calendar days from the Submission Deadline date, as may be amended or extended at the option given to the Tenderers in accordance with section of these Tender Documents.
+Bid Security Validity Period means the period ending 180 calendar days from the Submission Deadline date, as may be amended or extended at the option given to the Investors in accordance with section of these Tender Documents.

 Business Day means any day other than Saturday, Sunday or public holidays as determined by the Applicable Laws in the Republic of Moldova.